ICL DRS: DRS PWS

 In 1987, the DRS Professional Work Station (PWS) was ICL's first foray into IBM PC/AT compatible computing.
 The DRS PWS was initially released with MS-DOS 4.0 (not to be confused with the later public releases of IBM DOS 4.0 in July 1988 and MS-DOS 4.01 in November 1988).
 This was a real-mode pre-emptive multitasking version, developed from MS-DOS 2.0 and was also the forerunner of OS/2.
 It was soon replaced with MS-DOS 4.1 when this became available; this was written especially for the DRS PWS, but was not finished for the launch.
 Microsoft agreed to write a custom version of MS-DOS 4.0 for ICL that would take advantage of the extra memory on the ICL computers.
 As a consequence, PWS users had a number of software compatibility challenges, although the PC Business Unit (PCBU) at ICL BRA04, in Bracknell, did patch some applications for larger customers.
+The ICL/MS-DOS 4.00 Multitasking operating system on the ICL M60 machines has support for MS-WINDOWS 1.03.
+The ICL/MS-DOS 4.10 Multitasking operating system on the ICL M60/M80 machines has support for MS-WINDOWS 1.xx and MS-WINDOWS 2.xx, including MS-WINDOWS 2.xx 286/386 in 8086 mode.

 The PWS was positioned to compete with the IBM Personal System/2 (PS/2) and the DEC Vaxstation 2000.
 In 1988, the DRS PWS and DRS PWS 386 were respectively rebranded as the DRS Model 60 and DRS Model 80.

 The PWS hardware was a large desktop or floor standing tower chassis, running on an Intel 8 MHz 80286 processor that was later superseded by an Intel 20 MHz 80386 (DRS PWS 386).
 Memory expansion was via proprietary cards (1 MB or 4 MB cards, 16 MB total) and initially there was no support for 1.44 MB High Density (HD) floppy drives, although a hardware modification to the clock lines on the floppy disk controller meant that later versions of the PWS could be upgraded.
 The NGA or ENGA (CGA or EGA compatible network video) controllers, displayed standard CGA or EGA graphics and text with an additional line reserved on the bottom row for multitasking and communications task messages.

 The PWS was capable of communicating with ICL departmental and mainframe services using a combination of Microlan2 and OSLAN (Open Systems Local Area Network) protocols.
 Microsoft and OSLAN network connectivity was supported via BICC OSLAN cards (OSLAN being ICL's implementation of OSI transport protocols over Ethernet).
 TCP/IP and DECnet support was implemented by third parties using packet drivers, as NDIS was not available at this time.